Restore your smile

 A dental implant is an artificial substitute to replace the root portion of your teeth.
-The implant is a small threaded screw made of titanium alloy that is placed into the bone of your jaw bone.
+The implant is a small threaded screw made of titanium alloy that is placed into the bone of your jaw.
 The implant fuses with the existing bone to form a strong and long-lasting anchor upon which a new tooth can be attached.
-The replacement teeth are matched to your natural teeth and then fixed onto these new foundations to give a permanent solution to a missing tooth.
+The replacement is matched to your natural teeth and then fixed onto the new foundation to give a permanent solution to a missing tooth.

-Not only is a tooth implant a realistic way of replacing a lost tooth, but implants can also be used as a more permanent alternative to a bridge or a more comfortable way of securing dentures.
+Not only are dental implants a realistic way of replacing lost teeth, but implants can also be used as a more permanent alternative to a bridge or a more secure way of wearing a denture.

 How long does the implant placement procedure take?

 Initially, an assessment appointment is required, during which x-rays are taken.
 The implant placement procedure is completed under local anaesthetic by Ben Pearson, our dentist in Exeter.
 After a period of healing the implant is left in place under the gum for about three months to allow it to knit to the bone.
 The next stage involves uncovering the top of the implant and taking a mould of your teeth so that the new porcelain crown or bridge work can be made.
 This is then fitted about two weeks later.